veluat/dual-counter/README.md

 :white_check_mark: The full working project can be found [here](https://dual-counter.netlify.app/)
 ___
-**The Counter Application is a simple web-based application that allows users to increment, decrement, and reset a counter.
-The application is built using React, Redux, and TypeScript, and it utilizes the localStorage API to persist the counter's state between sessions.
+**The Dual Counter Application is a simple web-based application that allows users to set the initial and maximum value of the counter, and then increment, decrement, and reset the counter, and also switch from a dual-monitor setup to an integrated one.
+The application is built using React, Redux, and TypeScript, and it utilizes the localStorage API to persist the counter's state between sessions.**
-You can also switch from a dual-monitor setup to an integrated one.**

 ![counter](src/common/assets/read-me/counter2.jpg)